-Octium made a profit before tax for the year ended 31 December 2020 of €5.9m (2019: €7.8m).
-The assets under management remained at €4.2bn.
+Octium made a profit before tax for the year ended 31 December 2021 of €5.0m (2020: €5.9m).
+The assets under management increased to €4.6bn.

 System of governance

 Octium's Board of Directors (the "Board") has responsibility for compliance with the regulatory requirements and the governance arrangements.
 The Board has established effective governance and control systems to manage business activities and risks.
 There have been no material changes in the system of governance during the year.